Why does motoDNA exist?

 It all started during the 90’s in Ireland, when motoDNA founder Mark McVeigh lost his best mate Davy in a road accident.

-The loss of his mate shaped Marks destiny creating a Riders Academy in 2010 down under in Australia and now a Digital Riders Academy in 2020 to scale high quality training for riders over the world, all data driven.
+The loss of his mate shaped Marks destiny, creating a Motorcycle School in 2010 down under in Australia and now a Digital Riders Academy in 2020 to scale high quality training for riders over the world, all data driven.

 I always wanted to ride motorcycles even from a young age.